 Made up of Texas A&M alumni Coby and Cory Cotton, Garrett Hilbert, Cody Jones, and Tyler Toney, Dude Perfect are a trickshotting crew who upload incredible videos highlighting their skills at sports and their jaw-dropping trickshots.

-The group hold a number of Guinness World Records to their names and own the biggest YouTube channel in the United States.
+The group holds a number of Guinness World Records to their names and owns the biggest YouTube channel in the United States.

 Germán Alejandro Garmendia Aranis is the brains behind HolaSoyGerman, a channel where the Chilean produces comedy sketches and vlogs.